16. The ALFAM2 Model

 • Time of slurry incorporation after application (h).

-• Slurry type: is it a pig slurry or not.
+• Slurry type: whether the slurry is a pig slurry or not.

 Time points